DHUniWien/tradition_repo/README.md

 Stemmarest needs to be built using [Maven](http://maven.apache.org/run-maven/index.html#Quick_Start).
 This can be done either in a suitable Java IDE, or at the command line after the Maven tools have been installed:

     mvn package  # note that this will also run the tests

 Make sure, that the package graphviz is installed on your computer.
 If not, some tests will fail.

 A WAR file will be produced, in `target/stemmarest.war`, that can then be deployed to the Tomcat server of your choice.

-#### NoClassDefFoundError?

-At present, building Stemmarest on some platforms can lead to a runtime error like the following:

-    java.lang.NoClassDefFoundError: javax/ws/rs/core/Link
-   	  at org.apache.cxf.jaxrs.impl.RuntimeDelegateImpl.<init>(RuntimeDelegateImpl.java:53)
-   	  at sun.reflect.NativeConstructorAccessorImpl.newInstance0(Native Method)
-   	  at sun.reflect.NativeConstructorAccessorImpl.newInstance(NativeConstructorAccessorImpl.java:62)
-   	  at sun.reflect.DelegatingConstructorAccessorImpl.newInstance(DelegatingConstructorAccessorImpl.java:45)
-   	  at java.lang.reflect.Constructor.newInstance(Constructor.java:423)

-If you are having this problem, copy the provided `pom.xml.macosx` to `pom.xml` and try the build again.

 ## Running

-The application has been tested on Tomcat version 9 with JDK 8; to deploy it, copy the WAR file into the `webapps` directory of your Tomcat server.
+The application has been tested on Tomcat version 9 with JDK 11; to deploy it, copy the WAR file into the `webapps` directory of your Tomcat server.

 Stemmarest requires a location for its data storage; by default this is `/var/lib/stemmarest`, but can be changed by setting the environment variable `STEMMAREST_HOME`.
 The directory specified must have its permissions set so that the Tomcat user can write to it.